autocrypt/autocrypt/doc/level1.rst

 Autocrypt Level 1: Enabling encryption, avoiding annoyances
 ===========================================================

-This specification is the result of maybe 2000 hours of talking, testing and coding iterations during 2017.
-Around 20 developers and many more users and trainers participated overall in Autocrypt sessions.
-The majority of these participants have engaged with the e-mail encryption space for a long time.
-There was overwhelming agreement that fresh approaches are needed and particularly ones that address usability concerns.

-Autocrypt aims to incrementally replace cleartext e-mail with end-to-end encrypted e-mail.
-It aims to sustainably grow the overall percentage of end-to-end encrypted messages relayed via the e-mail provider network.
+Autocrypt aims to incrementally and carefully replace cleartext e-mail with end-to-end encrypted e-mail.
+This differs from the traditional focus on maximizing the security of an individual mail communication.
-This differs from the traditional focus on maximizing the security of an individual mail communication. **Sometimes Autocrypt recommends to send cleartext mail even though encryption would be technically possible.** This is because of well-known annoyances around "i can't read your encrypted mail" situations.
-Autocrypt operates opportunistically and tries to stay out of the way of users who want to, first of all, communicate.
+**Sometimes Autocrypt recommends to send cleartext mail even though encryption would seem technically possible.** This is because we want to avoid unreadable mail for users.
+Users may mix both Autocrypt-capable and traditional mail apps and they may loose devices or otherwise loose the ability to decrypt in unrecoverable ways.
+Reverting to cleartext when we suspect such situations is a key part of our aim to stay out of the way of users.

-Another difference to traditional approaches is that Autocrypt Level 1 only defends against passive data collection.
+Another major difference in approach is that Autocrypt Level 1 only defends against passive data collection attacks.
+We share and support :rfc:`the new perspective stated in RFC7435 ("Opportunistic Security: Some Protection Most of the Time") <7435#section-1.2>`.
 Protection against active adversaries (those which modify messages in transit) is the aim of future specifications.
-We share and support :rfc:`the new perspective stated in RFC7435 ("Opportunistic Security: Some Protection Most of the Time") <7435#section-1.2>`.

-The Level 1 specification makes it easy for users to encrypt.
-There are no changes required from e-mail providers and there are no dependencies on key servers.
-The spec describes the basic capabilities required for a mail app to be Autocrypt-capable at Level 1, allowing it to exchange end-to-end encrypted e-mails with other Autocrypt-capable mail apps.
-For those familiar with existing e-mail specs, we use the term "mail app" and "MUA" interchangeably throughout the doc.
+**Level 1 makes it easy for users to encrypt, based on an automatic and decentralized key distribution mechanism.
+There are no dependencies on key servers and it is meant to work with existing e-mail providers.**

-For ease of implementation and deployment, Level 1 focuses on the use of Autocrypt on a single device.
-However, users get support for transfering Autocrypt secret keys to other devices.
-They need to enter a long number for securing the transfer which is technically realized through sending and receiving an e-mail message.
-We aim to improve usability around keeping synchronized Autocrypt state on multiple devices in subsequent Autocrypt specifications.
+Level 1 focuses on the use of Autocrypt on a single device.
+Users get rudimentary support on using Autocrypt on more than one device or mail app.
+This is internally realized through sending and receiving an Autocrypt Setup Message, secured by manually entering a long number.
+Improving usability for maintaining synchronized Autocrypt state on multiple devices is the aim of future specification efforts.

-We designed Level 1 to be relatively easy for developers to adopt.
-There is detailed guidance on protocol, internal state and user interface concerns.
+**Last but not least, Level 1 is meant to be relatively easy for developers to adopt.** It describes the basic capabilities required for a mail app to be Autocrypt-capable at Level 1, allowing it to exchange end-to-end encrypted e-mails with other Autocrypt-capable mail apps.
+The spec contains detailed guidance on protocol, internal state and user interface concerns.
 We have a good track record of supporting new implementers.
-Please don't hesitate to ask back or send comments.
+Please don't hesitate to ask back or bring up issues or pull requests.
+Autocrypt is a living specification and we envision both bugfix and backward-compatible feature releases.

 .. only:: builder_html